-Joes Canyon Trail is a 3.3 mile lightly trafficked point-to-point trail located near Hereford, AZ that offers the chance to see wildlife.
-The trail is rated as moderate.
+Joes Canyon Trail is a 6.5 mile lightly trafficked out and back trail located near Hereford, AZ that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 This is a three mile trail with two trailheads: one at Coronado Peak and the other at the Coronado National Memorial Ranger Station.
 Steep uphill rising almost 1000 feet in the first mile, but the rest is easy and will reward with incredible views.
 This is a three mile trail beginning on Coronado Peak and ending at the Coronado National Memorial Ranger Station.
 It is mostly downhill and skirts around hilltops on the edge of the canyon for a smooth descent.
 The only problem is getting back to your vehicle!